sericaia/www/content/about.md

 Hello!
-I’m an engineer that loves to play with JavaScript.
-I’m using **React.js** for about four years and I've been using **Node.js** for almost six.
+I’m an engineer that loves to play with JavaScript (I’ve been using **React.js** and **Node.js** for several years).
 I’m usually more front-end oriented but I also believe that Hapi.js is amazing.
 I worked with completely **different businesses** so far: travel, services/authentication, news, sports, tooling, health and e-commerce.

 I’m always searching to learn something new and gain new skills (not only tech skills!).
-Besides JS I love to learn new stuff with my 1 year old son and [**taking photographs**](/photography/).
+Besides JS I love to learn new stuff with my two sons and [**taking photographs**](/photography/).
 I do **pilates** twice a week and I tried yoga for two years before that.
 I played football for some years.

 I already gave minimal contributions in some relevant **open-source projects**, but I never focused in one in particular.
 I am truly committed to the projects I am professionally in and I already **led some front-end teams**.
 I like to attend to conferences and meetups from time to time and I was a [**speaker**](/talks/) 20-25 times.
 I was the main **organiser of the [JS meetup](https://www.meetup.com/require-lx/)** in Lisbon, and Nodeschool Lisbon event for four years.